 We are minutes away from the media and tech convergence taking place in Santa Monica, Venice, Playa Vista, El Segundo and Manhattan Beach.
 But it’s not just a physical presence; we understand and are part of the culture that thrives on innovation and disruption.

 we play well with others

-Many of our clients are advertisers or corporate counsel who require our expertise in advertising and marketing law.
+In addition to ad agencies, we advise advertisers and their legal teams about the full array of issues relevant to their campaigns.
 We are comfortable in a purely behind the scenes role directly assisting in-house counsel or interacting with a company’s employees.

 We’re always happy to discuss a potential issue with new and existing clients, so please don't hesitate to contact us.